cs0320-f25/typescript-csv-yhuang2024/README.md

 #### Errors/Bugs:

 I struggled with the concept of type unions, which made it difficult for me to identify how to return the right generic type when users gave a schema rather than string[][].
-I looked through the Typescript documentation, asked on Ed, and asked Copilot to come up with a better solution.
+I looked through the Typescript documentation, asked on Ed, and asked Copilot to come up with better solutions and debug unknown errors.

 #### Team members and contributions (include cs logins):

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
 Copilot
 #### Total estimated time it took to complete project:
-6 hours
+7 hours
 #### Link to GitHub Repo:
 https://github.com/cs0320-f25/typescript-csv-yhuang2024